Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 5. Enter the credentials for notifications that Adyen shall send to the *Payments* module via the *http://basic_out_credentials* API.  <!---Stimmt der Name des APIs?-->

     -  Define the technical user for the notification API in the *Notification user* field.
 You can freely assign the username.
 Make a note of this technical user to store this username in the Adyen configuration later.
-For detailed information, see
+For detailed information, see [Create webhook](02_ManageAdyenSettings.md#create-adyen-webhook).
     -  Define the password for the notification API in the *Notification password* field.
 You can freely assign the password.
 Make a note of this password to store the password in the Adyen configuration later.
-For detailed information, see
+For detailed information, see [Create webhook](02_ManageAdyenSettings.md#create-adyen-webhook).

 6. Enter the merchant account relevant for this connection in the *Merchant account* field.
 This is the merchant account for which you currently create the connection.
 You have created it in the Adyen configuration.